So many times, you hear that being a parent, specifically a mom, is the most thankless job in the world.

 Role Model Behaviors

-How you take care of your baby will completely shape who they become as a person – the good, the bad, and the ugly.
+How you take care of your baby will ultimately shape who they become as a person – the good, the bad, and the ugly.

-Because of that, you will become much more aware of how you act and make changes in your own behaviors to be the best example for your child.
+Because of that, you will become much more aware of how you act and change your behaviors to be the best example for your child.

 This is a responsibility that you should not take lightly.